-Yesterday I was standing at a KFC counter for my Sunday evening meal and after I made my mind I was given a 9 US dollar bill to settle in advance before I collect my stuff (This must be an usual method I guess around the globe).
-I started searching for cash in pocket and realized I don’t have my wallet and now about to excuse myself all of sudden a sweet voice brought me back to reality asking how I wish to pay and I was given options as, Card Payment (Debit, or Credit), Mobile Payment (either using my Mobile Wallet (NFC, Mobile App or simple USSD) or my Mobile Banking account).
+Yesterday I was standing at a KFC counter for my Sunday evening meal.
+After I made my mind I was given a 9 US dollar bill to settle in advance before I collect my stuff (This must be a usual method I guess around the globe).
+I started searching for cash in pocket and realised I don’t have my wallet.
+I was about to excuse myself all of sudden a sweet voice brought me back to reality asking how I wish to pay and I was given the following options

-To make me crazy enough I was told whichever method I want I can use on separate counter even via free phone call to my family/friend (their location can be around the globe) to ask them to pay for my meal.
-Finally I paid via my mobile money account using my mobile app on my Apple phone; this whole episode told me very clearly there is no dull day in the payments business these days provided the buyer is willing to pay.
+To make me crazy enough I was told whichever method I want I can use on the separate counter even via a free phone call to my family/friend (their location can be around the globe) to ask them to pay for my meal.
+Finally, I paid via my mobile money account using my mobile app on my Apple phone; this whole episode told me very clearly there is no dull day in the payments business these days provided the buyer is willing to pay.
 The unglamorous world of clearing and settlement is a recipient of generous attention due to continuous launches of visible overlay propositions, often by non-banks.
-The so-called innovators and many players are constantly anxious about protecting their hard earned franchises, thereby confirming emergence of the ‘new normal’.
-I believe in embedding these core elements in the proposition, operating and delivery models will enable players to ‘play to win’ in these turbulent times.
+Important questions being;

-- How to position Mobile Payments Portfolio to my consumers?
+- How to position a Mobile Payments Portfolio to my consumers?

 - What my consumer wants?